 Q: What does Daktronics present at the event?

-EE: We share educational sessions on how to grow their show, how to troubleshoot, Daktronics Sports Marketing, new features such as social media integration with existing equipment—you name it.
+EE: We share educational sessions on how to grow their show, how to troubleshoot issues, how Daktronics Sports Marketing plays a role, new features on their existing equipment—you name it.
 We can help them make new content or jazz up what they already have.
 We love hearing successes from schools and are happy to help if they are ready to upgrade.

 Q: What other trends are hot right now for video?